rolfedh/asciidoctor-dita-vale/README.md

 **AsciiDocDITA** is a style package for [Vale](https://vale.sh/) that allows you to validate your AsciiDoc content and identify markup that does not have a direct equivalent in DITA 1.3.

-In combination with [asciidoctor-dita-topic](https://github.com/jhradilek/asciidoctor-dita-topic) and [dita-convert](https://github.com/jhradilek/dita-custom-xslt), this project can be used to rapidly convert AsciiDoc content to DITA:

-1. Identify incompatible markup in the AsciiDoc source file:

-    ```console
-    $ vale source_file.adoc
-    ```
-2. Convert the AsciiDoc file to a generic DITA topic:

-    ```console
-    $ asciidoctor -r dita-topic -b dita-topic source_file.adoc
-    ```
-3. Convert the generic DITA topic to a specialized DITA concept, reference, or task:

-    ```console
-    $ dita-convert -gt task source_file.dita
-    ```

 ## Installation

 1. Install the latest available version of Vale as described in [the official documentation](https://vale.sh/docs/install).